 Stabilization of the Oxford Furnace

 Construction of this National Register site began in 1741 and the Furnace went into blast on March 9, 1743.
-The Oxford Furnace was the thrid furnace built in the colony of New Jersey.
+The Oxford Furnace was the third furnace built in the colony of New Jersey.
 When it was blown out for the last time, in 1884, it had the distinction of operating longer than any other colonial iron furnace.
 Oxford’s longevity was due to the successful conversion from the burning of charcoal for fuel to the use of anthracite coal.

-This county treasure was the site of an important “first” in iron history and technology: on May 24, 1835, William Henry achieved America’s first successful “hot Blast.”
+This county treasure was the site of an important “first” in iron history and technology: on May 24, 1835, William Henry achieved America’s first successful “hot blast.”
 Early uses of steam-heated blasts and turbo-power were developed by later owners of Oxford’s iron and mining businesses.The first step in the stabilization process was that of cleaning out the furnace bosh.
 The photographs below show the scaffolding atop the furnace which was used to hoist the debris out of the bosh.
 The bosh is the main internal furnace cavity where charcoal (or later coal), limestone and iron ore were placed during furnace operation.
 Approximately 65 tons of sand, firebrick and stone were removed from the bosh.
 Most of this material fell down inside the furnace from the upper portion while it was idle and slowly deteriorating.
 This furnace has been idle since 1884.
 Some stabilization work was done in 1980 after a large portion of the furnace side collapsed.

 On Thursday August 2, 2001, the last of the 65 tons of debris were removed.